nimadorostkar/nimadorostkar/README.md

 ### Hi everyone! 👋

-I’m Nima, Self-taught BackEnd developer with over 6 years of experience in design, development, testing and project management.
-Active in entrepreneurship and startup development.
-Motivate to continuously learn and improve skills with a high sense of responsibility.
+Experienced Python backend developer with expertise in designing, developing and maintaining scalable web applications.
+Proficient in utilizing various Python frameworks and libraries to build robust APIs and integrating with databases.
+Strong problem-solving skills and ability to work collaboratively in a team environment.
 <br>

 <h3> Communication </h3>